censoredplanet/censoredplanet-analysis/README.md

 `python mirror/routeviews/update.py`

 Transfers in the latest missing CAIDA routeview files.
+(Can only mirror in data from the last 30 days of data.)

 `python mirror/routeviews/bulk_download.py`

 Transfers in all CAIDA routeview files from a certain date.
-This is used for backfilling data.
+This is used for backfilling data from older than 30 days.

+In all cases to fix missing or incorrect data simple delete the incorrect data from the google cloud bucket and re-run the appropriate script to re-mirror it.

 ### Processing Data